-In traditional Samoan contexts, a boy’s preference for feminine tasks will usually be recognised at an early age, and he will be acknowledged as fa’afafine.
-He will then adopt other feminine behaviours such as dressing as a woman, dancing the siva (a traditional dance usually performed wearing a feathered headdress), and fulfilling feminine roles within the village.
+In traditional Samoan contexts, a boy’s preference for feminine tasks will usually be recognised at an early age.
+After being acknowledged as fa’afafine, she will then adopt other feminine behaviours such as dressing as a woman, dancing the siva (a traditional dance usually performed wearing a feathered headdress), and fulfilling feminine roles within the village.
 Fa’afafine are accepted as feminine, but they may also undertake masculine tasks or fulfil men’s roles.
 Fa’afafine often remain in their family homes and care for their parents.

 Because of Samoan culture’s strong base in the Christian church, and the moral panic that occurred in relation to HIV/AIDS, fa’afafine in modern Samoa are often marginalised.
 However, fa’afafine beauty pageants are very popular.
 They draw on the tradition of gaining social recognition through entertainment, while also providing a platform for performing femininity.
 The pageants raise funds for charities such as HIV/AIDS organisations or the local rest home.

 Fa’afafine in New Zealand